-Experience a unique journey in the legendary birthplace of Prometheus and the Titans!
-Karpathos, the second largest of the Greek Dodecanese Islands, in the southeastern
+Karpathos Hiking!
+A unique journey in the legendary birthplace of Prometheus and the Titans!

-Based in the picturesque sea village of Diafani we hike on the most impressive paths of the region.
-Our short transfers back to our base will be done either by minivan or a small boat and there will be ample of opportunities for swimming.
+Based in the picturesque sea village of Diafani we will hike on the most impressive paths of the region.
+The short transfers back to our base by minivan or a small boat and there will offer many opportunities for swimming.

 Period of Operation: April to October

 - This trip Level is moderate with an average between 4-6 hours hiking daily.

 - 8 days / 7 nights’ accommodation in double room with breakfast at http://www.dorana.gr/index.php/en/

 - 5 days of hiking with English Speaking Trekking Hellas Greek Guide with all transfers (mini van and boat included).

 - Meal Plan Full Board starting from dinner on day 1 to dinner on day 7.

 - Karpathos Port / airport transfer to hotel and hotel to airport / port of Karpathos.